github/smimesign/README.md

 ### Yubikey

 Many Yubikey models support the PIV smart card interface.
-To get your operating system to discover certificates and keys on your Yubikey, you may have to install some additional software though.
+To get your operating system to discover certificates and keys on your Yubikey, you may have to install the [OpenSC middleware](https://github.com/OpenSC/OpenSC/releases/latest).
+On macOS avoid installing OpenSC using homebrew, as it [omits an important component](https://discourse.brew.sh/t/opensc-formula-is-missing-the-opensc-tokend-component/1683/2).
+Instead use the installer provided by OpenSC or use the homebrew-cask formula.

-On Windows, you may need to install the [YubiKey Smart Card Minidriver](https://www.yubico.com/support/knowledge-base/categories/articles/smart-card-tools/) in order for the Yubikey to be recognized as a certifcate store.

-On macOS, you may need to install the [OpenSC middleware](https://github.com/OpenSC/OpenSC/releases/latest) in order for the Keychain to recognize your Yubikey.
-Installing this via homebrew or macports might [omit important components](https://discourse.brew.sh/t/opensc-formula-is-missing-the-opensc-tokend-component/1683/2) though, so it is recommended that you use the installer provided by OpenSC.
-To manage the manage certificates and keys on the Yubikey on macOS, you'll also need the [Yubikey PIV Manager](https://www.yubico.com/support/knowledge-base/categories/articles/smart-card-tools/) (GUI) or the [Yubikey PIV Tool](https://www.yubico.com/support/knowledge-base/categories/articles/smart-card-tools/) (command line).
+Additionally, to manage the manage certificates and keys on the Yubikey on macOS, you'll need the [Yubikey PIV Manager](https://www.yubico.com/support/knowledge-base/categories/articles/smart-card-tools/) (GUI) or the [Yubikey PIV Tool](https://www.yubico.com/support/knowledge-base/categories/articles/smart-card-tools/) (command line).

 ![Yubikey PIV Keychain in macOS Keychain Access app](https://user-images.githubusercontent.com/1144197/36266495-cd626c02-122e-11e8-839d-aa840e792a64.png)